The female freedom fighters of Punjab have made history, and the women of the Sikh religion were no exception.

 Sada Kaur was the chief instigator of Maharaja Ranjit Singh’s powerful ascension.

 The wife of the Maharaja, this military mastermind helped her son win the battles and unite Punjab under one monarch.
-She was an important part of this, and her leadership and strategy were critical in helping Ranjit Singh achieve his goal of making Punjab a unified nation.
+She was an important part of this, and her leadership and strategy were critical in helping Ranjit Singh achieve his goal of making the Punjab a unified nation.

 She led armies into battle and conducted negotiations at diplomatic tables to accomplish this.
 Under their direction, Punjab eventually became united; Ranjit Singh became the Maharaja (King), and she served as the Regent of Punjab.